Yaskawa-Global/SmartPendantSDK/docs/en/java-quickstart.md

 If you have a physical Smart Pendant available, you can direct your desktop extension to connect to the pendant's API via the network.

+Smart Pendant 2.0 supports Extensions out-of-the-box - no additional updates are needed.

-In Smart Pendant 1.4.5, extension support is not available by default.
+However, for Smart Pendant 1.4.5, extension support is not available by default.
 Before enabling it, you must install an 'Extension Support Update' on the pendant, then enable *Development Access*.
 Unzip the following zip file onto a USB storage device (at the top level, not in a sub-folder).

  * [SmartPendantExtSupport1.4.5-UpdateMedia.zip](https://s3.us-east-2.amazonaws.com/yaskawa-yii/SmartPendant/extension/SmartPendantExtSupport1.4.5-UpdateMedia.zip)